How to Make NORA Tea for Pregnancy

 Tea in a teacup with a saucer with fresh flowers.

-Step 4: The next morning, you can start your day by drinking your nutrition-packed tea!
+Step 4: The next morning, enjoy your nutrition-packed tea!
 It’s delicious cold or reheated.

 If you try this recipe, let me know in the comments!
 Tag me on Instagram @violet_rightathome